milesdwilliams15/seerrr/README.md

         estimator = lm
       )

-Or, if you would like to modify any of the default settings of `lm_robust`---say you want to change the standard errors to HC1 errors rather than the default HC2---you could specify a new function with a different default for the `se_type` command in `lm_robust`:
+Or, if you would like to modify any of the default settings of `lm_robust`---say you want to change the standard errors to HC1 errors rather than the default HC2---you can simply include that command in `estimate()` and it will pass that command to the estimator function.
+In `lm_robust` to get HC1 standard errors we simply set `se_type = "stata"`.
+By specifying this in `estimate` this command gets passed to `lm_robust` "under the hood":

-    hc1_robust <- function(...) lm_robust(..., se_type = "stata")
     estimate(
         data = sims,
         y ~ x,
         vars = "x",
-        estimator = hc1_robust
+        se_type = "stata"
       )

 With a distribution of estimates under the null now estimated, we can compute power over a range of possible effect sizes with the `evaluate()` function.
 This is done by supplying a vector of alternative effect sizes to the `delta` argument: